 - facilitate, wherever possible, the rescue and relocation of exotic pets in need.

-- Exotic Pet Trade Q & A
+- Introduction to the Exotic Pet Trade Q & A

 - Exotic Pet Welfare Needs